Hero Fighter: Development

 Hero Fighter released its first version on 31 July 2009 as 0.1 version.
 It included the Versus Mode with Lucas, Shawn and Drew.

 A network mode was implemented in version 0.2.
 Players were able to open game rooms with capacity up to for 4 computers or join one of the official rooms.

 In v.0.2.2, a new feature allowed players to start a match with allied computer controlled soldiers (lancers), which allowed big armies in versus matches.
 Later versions added two new soldier type, archers and cavalry, and the ability to give instructions like 'follow' or 'move' to better control them.

 Version 0.3 was a big game changer with the new Story Mode.
 At first only the three first stages were in game, with later stages being added with almost each new version.
 In this new version, the number of characters ingame had a big increase with the addition of minions, the later playable characters Giggs, Titto and Iczzy as bosses in each stage, and the small appearance of a few other later implemented characters as Taylor and Yaga.

-Another big change hit the game in version 0.4 with the addition of a level system, locked characters and ingame accounts to record players unlocked characters and levels.
+Another big change hit the game in version 0.4 with the addition of a level system, locked characters and in-game accounts to record players unlocked characters and levels.

 Levels were first capped at 10, but with every new stage, the cap is increased by 2.
 Locked characters are unlocked by completing stages.

 A new ride, called monster (also known as dragon or dinosaur) was implemented in version 0.5, with a few chances compared to riding common horses, such as being able to run over enemies and spit fireballs, but with the drawback of being much slower.

 New mode added in version 0.65 called Battle Mode.
 It's a conquer the enemy type of game, which feature hireable troops, with each character having a different set of troops, resources (gold) to harvest, which are used to hire troops, and camps where troops are summoned.
 Each team, up to 4 team in a match, start with a single castle, and losing it game over for the team.
 The last standing is the winner.

 Version 0.7 improved Battle Mode with some battle bonus and implemented a Premium feature, where players are able to purchase new exclusive characters.
 The cast of playable characters almost doubles comparing the last version, which were 10, with this version+premium, which features 19 characters.